pappu687/adminer-theme/README.md

 ### Updating Adminer

-To update adminer, download the latest version of adminer.php from [adminer.org official site][1] The css can be used without modification for future releases of adminer.
+To update adminer, download the latest version of adminer.php from [adminer.org][1] The css can be used without modification for future releases of adminer.